Dini-49149/covid_19_air_pollution_food_insecurities/README.md

 2. **Food Insecurities**: Analysis and prediction of the impact of Covid-19 on Food Insecurities within the USA.

 ---

-## Results Summary

-### Air Pollution

-Our analysis indicated a significant impact of the increase in COVID-19 cases on the reduction in air pollution.
-Furthermore, an uptick in COVID-19 cases predicts the Air Quality Index (AQI) (p=0.0088).

-### Food Insecurities

-Our analysis indicated that COVID-19 has had a significant impact on food insecurity in various demographic groups in the USA (p=0.00009755).

 ## Getting Started